tranbrandon1233/cyber-discord-bot/README.md

 ## Running
 1. If this is the first time you are running OR you changed the format of slash commands, refresh them by running `node node utilities/deploy-guild-commands.js`
 2. Run `node index.js` to run the bot
+- Do NOT run multiple copies of a bot under a single bot token, otherwise weird issues may occur!
 ## Getting ready to push/Making Pull Request
 0. Make commits as needed.
 1. `git pull origin --rebase` to make sure your code is up-to-date.
 If this is unsuccessful, you may need to manually resolve conflicts by editing files